emontzkajnl/plugins/advanced-ads/readme.txt

 == Changelog ==

-= 1.54.1 (September 3, 2024) =

-- Fix: resolve a JavaScript issue on Google AdSense and Ad Manager pages

-= 1.54.0 (September 2, 2024) =
+= 1.55.0 (October 16, 2024) =

+- Improvement: add manual links to some settings
 - Improvement: enhance PubGuru one click integration
-- Fix: prevent PHP warning when using ad debug
-- Fix: readd drafted ads to group statistics on the statistic page
-- Fix: resolve issue with ad blocker detection
+- Fix: correct an issue with repeating ads before a heading